OKrawi/Building_Recognition/README.md

 Make sure to run the `google_panorama.py` first.

-Make sure to download the train images and add them inside the `panoramas/_Train` folder before running the `algorithms.py` file.
+Make sure to download the test images and add them inside the `panoramas/_Test` folder before running the `algorithms.py` file.